sporto/elm-tutorial/en/03-subs-cmds/02-tasks.md

 # Tasks

 In Elm, __tasks__ allow us to make asynchronous operations.
-A task might succeed or fail.
+A task might succeed or fail and can be chained.
 They are similar to promises in JavaScript.

+---

 Let's start with an application that displays a message every second: